cobblesteve01/Eaglercraft-Extras/README.md

 - Learning JavaScript
 - Barely knows JavaScript

 ### Hey there!
-I'm Bahabryra.
+I'm SprintingSnail69

-Here are some things about me:
-- Knows HTML, CSS, and Scratch
+- Knows HTML, CSS, and a little JavaScript
-- Learning Python and JavaScript
+- Learning more JavaScript
-- Barely knows Python and Javascript
+- Has a YouTube channel --> https://youtube.com/@SprintingSnail123
+- Insane at Brawl Stars
+- yea :(

 ### Thanks to Thundiverter for making the MC Quick Guide!